EU Trade Policy

 • Monitoring the trade policies of its members

 The establishment of the WTO on January 1, 1995, marked the most significant reform of international trade since the end of World War II.
-While the General Agreement on Tariffs and Trade (GATT) (1948) primarily concerned goods trade, the WTO and its agreements also cover services and intellectual property trade, introducing new procedures for dispute resolution.
+While the General Agreement on Tariffs and Trade (GATT) (1948) primarily concerned goods trade, the WTO has a stronger institutional mandate andits agreements also cover trade in services (General Agreement on Trade in Services/GATS) and intellectual property (Agreement on Trade-Related Aspects of Intellectual Property Rights/TRIPS), while it includes new procedures for dispute resolution.

 More about the WTO at: https://www.wto.org/index.htm

-Additionally, trade policy is also shaped through other multilateral fora (e.g. OECD, G7, G20, etc.).
+Additionally, the EU trade policy is also shaped through other multilateral fora (OECD, UN, G7, G20, etc.), following coordination among the Member States..

 b) the bilateral level (EU-Third Countries)